danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 mathjax: yes
 ---

-In this blog post I give a gentle introduction to the Transformer architecture as originally presented by Vaswani et al., in their landmark paper, "Attention Is All You Need".
-My focus will be on visuals, intuition, and just enough math to get the concepts across and keep them memorable.
+In this blog post I give an introduction to the Transformer architecture as originally presented by Vaswani et al., in their landmark paper, "Attention Is All You Need".
+My focus will be on visuals and intuition.
 Specifically, I intend to explain the Transformer in three parts: Decoders, Encoders, and Cross Attention.
 This blog post covers part one of this list.

 <div class='figure'>
     <img src="/assets/encoder-decoder.png"